emmadunne/emmadunne.github.io/Teaching.md

 title: Teaching
 ---

-I currently teach courses on both the <a href="https://www.gzn.nat.fau.eu/"> Bachelors in Geoscience</a> and the <a href="https://palaeobiology.nat.fau.de/"> Masters in Paleobiology & Climate and Earth Systems</a>.
+I currently teach courses on both the <a href="https://palaeobiology.nat.fau.de/"> Masters in Paleobiology & Climate and Earth Systems</a> and the <a href="https://www.gzn.nat.fau.eu/"> Bachelors in Geoscience</a> here at FAU.
 I also supervise Masters and Bachelors theses on a variety of topics related to my research interests, so if you're a student wanting to work together please get in touch!

 ### Modules

-####**Masters (MSc)** (in English)
+#### **Masters (MSc)** (in English)

 - Vertebrate Paleobiology (lead)
 - Paleoenvironmental Proxies (contributor)